2018 4 Series

 The stick-shifted, rear-wheel drive 430i's fuel economy checks in at 21 mpg in the city, 33 mpg on the highway, and 25 mpg in a combined cycle.
 The automatic, rear-wheel drive 440i posts figures of 21, 32, and 25.

-The 430i comes standard with a multi-function steering wheel, SensaTec upholstery, 18-inch alloy wheels wrapped by run-flat tires, a universal garage door opener, a moon roof, auto-dimming mirrors, rain-sensing wipers, automatic LED headlights, LED fog lights, automatic climate control, and Bluetooth connectivity.
+The 430i comes standard with a multi-function steering wheel, navigation, SensaTec upholstery, 18-inch alloy wheels wrapped by run-flat tires, a universal garage door opener, a moon roof, auto-dimming mirrors, rain-sensing wipers, automatic LED headlights, LED fog lights, automatic climate control, and Bluetooth connectivity.

 The 440i adds, in addition to the bigger engine, a Nappa leather-upholstered steering wheel, keyless entry, and a surround-sound system.